 Hyaluronic Acid Fillers (HAFs): Since hyaluronic acid (HA) occurs naturally in nature, as evidenced by the fact that it’s in every living being on Earth, these fillers are biocompatible and rarely elicit side effects.
 This makes them a safe, popular choice.
 HA attracts and binds with the body’s natural stores of water, creating a natural, gradual plumping of the skin, resulting in a more youthful, smoother look.
 Popular brands include Restylane and Juvéderm, both of which are often used as under eye fillers.
 There’s also Voluma, designed to be effective for 18-24 months and the first HAF targeting the cheek.

 Permanent fillers are not as commonly used due to their indefinite effects.
 However, depending on circumstances, some patients simply want them or physicians recommend them.
 Permanent fillers are also injected under the skin.
 Instead of gel, though, they contain millions of tiny acrylic beads that the body cannot absorb.
 This causes the body to build a shell of collagen around the affected area.

 If you’re leaning toward a permanent filler, consider these two things: you’ll have to be allergy tested and the procedure cannot be reversed.

 Consult One of Our Professionals

 If you have questions about cosmetic fillers, we have answers.
-Schedule a complimentary consultation today by visiting West Dermatology in California, Nevada, and Arizona, contacting us online, or calling 888-554-8740.
+Schedule a complimentary consultation today by visiting any of our offices in California, Nevada, and Arizona.

 Next, read about Intense Pulsed Light Treatment.